 Acknowledged for excellence in sovereign financial management.

-To ensure the Government’s debt financing needs are fully met each year while managing the cash, debt and other portfolios over the medium-long term at low cost subject to acceptable risk.
-The AOFM will take into account the potential for its operations to impact domestic financial markets.
+To ensure the Government’s debt financing needs are fully met each year while managing the trade-offs between cost and risks for the cash and debt portfolios over the medium-long term.
+The AOFM will also take into account the potential for its operations to impact domestic financial markets.

 - Meet the budget financing task in a cost-effective manner subject to acceptable risk.

 - Facilitate the government’s cash outlay requirements as and when they fall due.